bevyengine/bevy-website/content/learn/book/releasing-projects/libraries-for-bevy.md

 path = "examples/basic_usage.rs"
 ```

-While you should always rely on Bevy or its subcrates using `default-features=false`,
+While you should always rely on Bevy or its sub-crates using `default-features=false`,
 it's common to need access to more features to create an interactive example.
 You can depend on `bevy` as a `dev-dependency` using whatever features you need,
 and get the best of both worlds.

-### Automated quality control
+### Automated Quality Control

 Set up CI early.
 A basic GitHub Actions workflow can catch issues before they reach your users and makes accepting contributions much easier.